The Food Industry’s Manipulation is Causing Skyrocketing Obesity

 The 2015 guidelines were supposed to target red meat.
 However, it doesn’t explicitly say to decrease consumption because of the red meat industry’s lobbying, which sends mixed messages to an audience that’s eager to learn how to eat better.

 It only suggested that teen boys and males should “reduce overall intake of protein foods by decreasing intakes of meat, poultry, and eggs” without pinpointing that red meat, not white meat, is the issue.
 The guidelines also advised people to increase seafood, legumes, and other protein foods.
-So, the government isn’t actually telling people to reduce protein consumption, but trying to subtlety and vaguely say substitute healthier protein for red meat.
+So, the government isn’t actually directing people to reduce protein consumption.
+Rather, it’s subtlety and vaguely indicating that we should substitute healthier protein for red meat.

 Let’s look at another example of lobbying with Coca-Cola and PepsiCo.
 It’s a no brainer that sugary sodas contribute to rising obesity levels in the states.
 And while there have been attempts made by legislators to regulate soda consumption through taxes, these companies give money to organizations like The Academy of Nutrition and Dietetics (AND) and Save the Children, which should be in favor of these legislatures given their core values.
 Yet after receiving money from these companies, they oppose them, so that the legislations that are supposed to help the public, never get passed.